 Millwood has considerable experience of improvising in various performance contexts (including situations with unpredictable timing, such as resetting the stage), and now incorporates this practice into his recitals, interspersing the programmed pieces with extemporised interludes.
 He is currently reading about and experimenting with the partimento tradition, a fascinating synthesis of composition and performance.

 Millwood manifested a precocious propensity to improvise, often at the times he was supposed to be practising scales.
 At the age of nine years, he briefly undertook some rudimentary training in jazz improvisation, yet this failed to dilute or diminish his subversive experiments in the classical tradition, although he later started to discover the more orderly outlet of figured bass through studies in music theory at the Royal College of Music Junior Department.
 This was applied in a practical manner through studies in keyboard skills — involving various tests of realisation and harmonisation — during his undergraduate years at the University of Cambridge.
 More informally, he engaged in spontaneous games of embellishment and sudden transposition with various duet partners.

-Upon commencing postgraduate studies in composition at the Guildhall School of Music & Drama, Millwood seized the opportunity to develop a lexicon for classical improvisation through studies in the Centre for Classical Improvisation and Creative Performance, with Dr David Dolan and Simon Gilliver.
-After a year on the postgraduate Interpretation through Improvisation elective (which included a collaborative project with actors), in which he obtained a high distinction, Millwood undertook, by invitation, a further year of advanced studies with Dr Dolan.
+Upon commencing postgraduate studies in composition at the Guildhall School of Music & Drama, Millwood seized the opportunity to develop a lexicon for classical improvisation through studies in the Centre for Classical Improvisation and Creative Performance, with Prof. David Dolan and Simon Gilliver.
+After a year on the postgraduate Interpretation through Improvisation elective (which included a collaborative project with actors), in which he obtained a high distinction, Millwood undertook, by invitation, a further year of advanced studies with Prof. Dolan.